mymias/ChainCommandBundle/Resources/config/doc/index.rst

 .. note::

-    Also, as you see in ``oro_chain_command`` config example, you can turn on/off logging for command chain execution.
+    Also, as you see in ``nimias_chain_command`` config example, you can turn on/off logging for command chain execution.